HexxoGit/ProductManager-Backend/README.md

     * GetAllRecords need to map user
     * Add Swager or similar tool to facilitate Endpoint sharing and testing.
     * !Testing!

+List of completed tasks:

+    *Endpoint refactor where every endpoint has a corresponding method so code stay better organized.
+    *Changed RemodeProduct endpoint from POST to DELETE and changed rout naming so it goes acording a RESTFul pattern.
+    *Introduced Swagger so endpoints can be used directly instead of requiring a tool like Postman.
+    *Created Services for the corresponding models, where we can handly any necessary logic.
+    *Handlers refactor so instead of having repo injection now the services are being injected.
+    *Changed Middleware from Infrastructure layer to Interface/Api layer to follow a clean architecture.
+    *